richardhenyash/artofnht/TESTING.md

 [Custom CSS styling](./assets/css/style.css) was validated using the [W3C CSS validation service](https://jigsaw.w3.org/css-validator/).
 2 errors were reported on a redundant class.
 The class was removed and the code was re-validated, and passed with no errors.
 12 warnings were generated.
 4 of the warnings related to the background color being set the same as the border color for the about page image.
 This issue was rectified.
-The remaining 8 warnings were due to the vendor specific fade-in animation rules in the .fade-in class, which were defined in the original code to improve compatibility for legacy browsers.
-The warnings are generated because vendor specific extensions are not part of the current W3C specifications.
-The additional vendor specific rules were removed to ensure that the custom CSS code passed validation without errors or warnings.
-The custom CSS code was re-validated and now passes without errors or warnings.
+The remaining 8 warnings are due to the vendor specific fade-in animation rules present in the .fade-in class, which have been defined to improve compatibility for legacy browsers.
+The warnings are generated because legacy vendor specific extensions are not part of the current W3C specifications.
+The additional vendor specific rules have been left in place, as this will provide the site with greater compatibility for legacy browsers.

 ## User Stories Testing ##
 * ***As a user, I want to browse comic art sites for fun and inspiration.*** The user can browse through the artist's portfolio of work using the [Gallery](gallery.html) page.